xexax/mlmodels/README.md

-* Lightweight Functional interface to wrap access to Deep Learning, ML models and Hyper-Parameter Search, cross platforms such as tensorflow, pytorch, gluon, keras,...
+* Lightweight Functional interface to wrap access to Deep Learning, ML models and Hyper-Parameter Search, cross platforms such as Tensorflow, Pytorch, Gluon, Keras,...

 * Logic follows Scikit Learn API: fit, predict, transform, metrics, save, load

-* Goal is to facilitate POC script code to Semi-Prod code with a minimal amount of code refactoring ... *
+* Goal is to facilitate Jupyter script code to Semi-Prod code with a minimal amount of code refactoring ... *

 ```